rtansf/cubify/README.md

     agg1CubeRows = cubify.getAggregatedCubeRows(cubeSet, 'CustomerState-ProductId')

 Note that the reference name of an aggregated cube is a concatenation of the group-by dimension names.
 In the example above it is, 'CustomerState-ProductId'.
 The reference name of the second aggregated cube is simply 'CustomerState'.
+To get the cube rows for this cube:

+    agg2CubeRows = cubify.getAggregatedCubeRows(cubeSet, 'CustomerState')

 We can export the aggreated cubes by calling the exportAggregateCubeToCsv method like so.